ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.squeezeboxrpc/README.md

 * reduce dependencys to other packages (squeezenode)
 * more configuration to optionaly turn features on/off to improve memory and performance
 * add playlist widget
+* add browse widget to browse in LMS-Menu
 * add player controlled circle knob widget
 * ~~add telnet communication to get push events from the server to optimize the polling~~
 * ~~implement a command state to place user individual commands (via json) for server and player~~